The Pre-Masters programmes offer bespoke preparation for Masters level study at Queen Mary University of London and other prestigious UK institutions.

 When you successfully complete the Pre-Masters programme, you will progress onto one of more than 30 Masters degrees.

 Click here to download our International Pathways Brochure 2021 [PDF 1,237KB]

 We accept a wide-range of qualifications for entry onto the Pre-Masters Programme.
 The grades you need to enter the will vary depending on what qualifications you have completed, and the pathway you wish to study.

 Students will also need to meet minimum English language requirements.

-One of the benefits of the International Foundation Year is that you will receive teaching from award winning Queen Mary academics.
+One of the benefits of the International Pre-Masters programme is that you will receive teaching from award winning Queen Mary academics.